-- 3.1 It is proposed to redevelop the site to provide a new railway depot; including train maintenance, cleaning and stabling, the laying of new railway lines, the erection of associated offices and staff welfare blocks, the formation of car parking and associated works.
+- 3.1 The proposal is for detailed planning permission for the formation of train maintenance, cleaning and stabling depot.
 Vehicular access will be taken from the existing site access off Whitehill Road.
 A new permanent rail track into the new depot will be taken from the adjacent railway to the north.
-Overhead lines will be installed along the railway lines to allow for the movement of electric trains.
-The applicant informs that the proposed works are part of the Edinburgh and Glasgow Improvement Programme (EGIP), which is a comprehensive package of improvements to Scotland's railway infrastructure including widespread electrification of the Scottish rail network.
-The proposed development will provide stabling facilities which are required to accommodate electric rolling stock. - 3.2 The following is proposed on the northern part of the site: - The erection of a train carriage wash plant room; - The erection of a flat roofed carriage wash plant building measuring 5 metres high by 6.5 metres wide by 45 metres long.
-Its external walls and roof will be clad in profiled steel; - The erection of a concrete retaining wall up to 4.6 metres high running in a north to south orientation; - Engineering works to lower the ground level in part by some 3.8 metres; and, - The formation of a SUDS pond on the southern extremity of the site.
+Overhead lies will be installed along the railway lines to allow for the movement of the electric trains. - 3.2 The following is proposed on the northern part of the site: - The erection of a train carriage wash plant room; - The erection of a flat roofed carriage wash plant building measuring 5 metres high by 6.5 metres wide by 45 metres long.
+Its external walls and roof will be clad in profiled steel; - The erection of a concrete retaining wall up to 4.6 metres high running in a north to south orientation; - Engineering works to lower the ground level in part by some 3.8 metres: - The formation of a SUDS pond on the southern extremity of the site.
 It is proposed that this will capture and treat run-off from the road, building roofs and rail sidings before discharging to the adjacent Cairnie Burn.
 It is intended that the carriage wash, including detergents will be held separately and discharged into the Scottish Water sewer network.

 - 3.3 The following is proposed on the southern part of the site: - The erection of a heavy maintenance depot building measuring 11.8 metres high to the top of its shallow pitched roof, 21 metres wide and 190 metres long.
-It has a floor area of approximately 2,745 square metres.
+It has a floor area of approximately 2745 square metres.
 Its external walls will be clad in a mixture of blockwork and profiled steel cladding with a metallic silver finish.
 Its roof will be clad in profiled metal with a metallic finish; - The erection of a train wash shed, measuring 9.2 metres high by 10.1 metres wide by 190 metres long.
 It has a floor area of approximately 738 square metres.
 It integrally attaches to the heavy maintenance depot building.
 Its external walls will be clad in a mixture of blockwork and profiled steel cladding with a metallic silver finish.
-Its roof will be clad in profiled metal with a metallic silver finish: - The erection of single-storey staff accommodation block measuring 48 metres long, 28 metres wide and 4.6 metres high to the top of its barrel roof; - The erection of plant rooms; - The siting of an oil storage tank; - The siting of a waste storage tank; - The formation of a car park with space for 51 cars to the east of the proposed staff accommodation block; and, - The formation of a SUDS pond with an area of some 3,199 square metres on the southern extremity of the site. - 3.4 In addition, a proposed 2.4 metre high palisade fence is to be erected on the site running in a north to south orientation. - 3.5 The application is accompanied by a design and access statement, a surface water strategy, an ecology survey report, a ground investigation report, a sustainable urban drainage (SUDS) report, a transport assessment, a Noise Impact Assessment (NIA) and a mining report. - 3.6 The proposed works are an amendment to the development approved in a previous grant of planning permission (see paragraph 4.2 of this report).
-The changes relate to the configuration of the uses within the site.
-The overall scale, form and design of buildings and structures is comparable to the previous grant of permission.
+Its roof will be clad in profiled metal with a metallic silver finish; - The erection of single-storey staff accommodation block measuring 48 metres long, 28 metres wide and 4.6 metres high to the top of its barrel roof; - The erection of plant rooms; - The siting of an oil storage tank; - The siting of a waste storage tank; - The formation of a car park with space for 51 cars to the east of the proposed staff accommodation block; - The formation of a SUDS pond with an area of some 3199 square metres on the southern extremity of the site. - 3.4 In addition, a proposed 2.4 metre high palisade fence is to be erected on the site running in a north to south orientation. - 3.5 The application is accompanied by a design and access statement, a surface water strategy, an ecology survey report, a ground investigation report, a sustainable urban drainage (SUDS) report, a transport assessment, a noise impact assessment and a mining report.